Doan-HoangAnh/DoanHoangAnh-managementplan/documents/project-management-report.md

 - Records project changes.
 - Allows tasks to be assigned to team members.
 - Supports labels, status fields, filters, and roadmaps.
-- Makes the project accessible through a public link.

 ## 4. Sample Project Overview